TNOCS/WorldExplorer/readme.md

 ## Configuration file
 [Pastebin](https://pastebin.com/ECm6yGM2)

-userName : the user name for shared sessions. selectionColor : color of the cursor. tileServer : server that provided the tiles. heightServer : server that provides height data of each tile. vmgBuildingServer : server that provided JSON data of buildings in the german "virtuele missie gebieden" (german training grounds). vmgObjectServer : server that provided JSON data of objects in the german "virtuele missie gebieden" (german training grounds). mqttServer : the server used for MQTT connection between users. mqttPort : the port used for the MQTT connection. initialView : the view loaded upon launch of application. sessionName : name of the Session. table : size and height of the table.
+- userName : the user name for shared sessions.
+- selectionColor : color of the cursor.
+- tileServer : server that provided the tiles.
+- heightServer : server that provides height data of each tile.
+- vmgBuildingServer : server that provided JSON data of buildings in the german "virtuele missie gebieden" (german training grounds).
+- vmgObjectServer : server that provided JSON data of objects in the german "virtuele missie gebieden" (german training grounds).
+- mqttServer : the server used for MQTT connection between users.z
+- mqttPort : the port used for the MQTT connection.
+- initialView : the view loaded upon launch of application.
+- sessionName : name of the Session.
+- table : size and height of the table.

 Layers are the layers used for the tile images.
 Views are the bookmark locations.
-	'Lat' and 'Lon' can be changed to adjust the location.
+	- 'Lat' and 'Lon' can be changed to adjust the location.
-	Zoom levels can changed to adjust initial zoom level. tileSize and range can be changed to change the size of the tiles. mapzen, layers and tileLayers can be adjusted to enable or disable certain visualizations. terrainHeightAvailable should be enabled when terrain height data is available.
+	- Zoom levels can changed to adjust initial zoom level.
+	- tileSize and range can be changed to change the size of the tiles.
+	- mapzen, layers and tileLayers can be adjusted to enable or disable certain visualizations.
+	- terrainHeightAvailable should be enabled when terrain height data is available.

 ## Adding inventory objects
 To add inventory objects.